Nisga'a Final Agreement

-The Nisga'a Final Agreement, also known as the Nisga'a Treaty, is a treaty that was settled between the Nisg̱a'a, the government of British Columbia, and the Government of Canada that was signed on 27 May 1998 and came into effect on May 11, 2000.
+The Nisga'a Final Agreement, also known as the Nisga'a Treaty, is a treaty that was settled between the Nisg̱a'a, the government of British Columbia, and the Government of Canada.
+It was signed on 27 May 1998 and came into effect on May 11, 2000.
 As part of the settlement in the Nass River valley nearly 2,000 km2 of land was officially recognized as Nisg̱a'a, and a 300,000 dam3 (approx. 240,000 acre-feet) water reservation was also created.
 Bear Glacier Provincial Park was also created as a result of this agreement.
 Thirty-one Nisga'a placenames in the territory became official names.
 The land-claim settlement was the first formal modern day comprehensive treaty in the province— the first signed by a First Nation in British Columbia since the Douglas Treaties in 1854 (pertaining to areas on Vancouver Island) and Treaty 8 in 1899 (pertaining to northeastern British Columbia).
 The agreement gives the Nisga'a control over their land, including the forestry and fishing resources contained in it.

 The agreement was signed on 27 May 1998 by Joseph Gosnell, Nelson Leeson and Edmond Wright of the Nisg̱a'a Nation and by Premier Glen Clark for the Province of British Columbia.
 Then Minister of Indian Affairs and Northern Development Jane Stewart signed the agreement for the Canadian federal government on 4 May 1999.